WBSC World Rankings: Controversies

 Criticism of the WBSC World Ranking focus on how the rankings are calculated and how each countries' strengths are often misrepresented.

 The current system strongly favors the winners of the WBSC Premier12, awarding 1380 points.
-This is greater than that of winning the World Baseball Classic, which awards just 1150 points.
-This practice has led to some controversies, as players on the active roster for Major League Baseball, arguably the world's best players, do not participate in the former competition.
-This in turn causes the WBSC ranking to be disproportionately unfavorable to countries with more players in MLB, such as the United States or the Dominican Republic.
-The Dominican Republic, despite winning the 2013 WBC, have never been in the top 5 rankings, despite having the second most active players in MLB, just behind the U.S.
+This is greater than that of winning the World Baseball Classic (WBC), which awards just 1150 points.
+This practice has led to some controversies, as players on the active roster for Major League Baseball (MLB), arguably the world's best players, do not participate in the Premier12.
+This in turn causes the ranking to be disproportionately unfavorable to countries with more players in MLB, such as the United States or the Dominican Republic.
+The Dominican Republic, despite winning the 2013 WBC, have never been in the top 5 rankings, despite having the second most active players in MLB, behind the U.S.

-Additionally, the current rankings system take junior competitions, such as the U-12 Baseball World Cup and the likes of them, into account under the same ranking hierarchy.
+Additionally, the current rankings system includes junior competitions, such as the U-12 Baseball World Cup.
 Critics argue that this practice alters the rankings to misrepresent how well the senior men's team perform by including irrelevant competitions within the ranking.